 New Year, new start – that’s certainly the case at Trelissick with the onset of 2018.
 We have replaced our 30 year old bridge that links the two sides of the garden together.
-This bridge allowed countless visitors pass across to the northern part of the garden, called Carcaddon, and is a distinctive feature for those driving to and from the King Harry Ferry.
+This bridge allowed countless visitors to pass across to the northern part of the garden, called Carcaddon, and is a distinctive feature for those driving to and from the King Harry Ferry.
 Unfortunately, these long years and millions of footsteps have taken their toll on the bridge.
 Inspections revealed it was in poor condition and the decision was made to replace it.
-Please be aware that until the end of February there will be no visitor access to Carcaddon due to the works taking place.

 Below is a simple timeline of the project, outlining important milestones and moments of interest.
 This will be continually updated as the works unfold over the coming months.
 Starting from the latest development the timeline runs backwards through time; press the + signs for more information about each point.

 The bridge is open

 With the bridge installed, work continues to secure it and landscape the area around it.
 Bad weather has delayed this work and it is hoped that it will be complete by the end of February for visitors to enjoy Carcaddon once again from March.